camden-kid/angular/aio/content/guide/attribute-directives.md

 ## Respond to user-initiated events

-Currently, `myHighlight` simply sets an element color.
+Currently, `appHighlight` simply sets an element color.
 The directive could be more dynamic.
 It could detect when the user mouses into or out of the element and respond by setting or clearing the highlight color.